w3c/wcag3/guidelines/groups/input-operation/speech-and-voice-input/speech-not-relied-on.md

 :::tests
 **Procedure**

-1. Identify any functionality or content that is accessed using speech input
+For each functionality or content that is accessed using speech input:
-2. Check that there is another way to do #1
+1. Check that there is another way to complete the functionality.

 **Expected results**
-- #2 is true.
+- #1 is true.
 :::